The early years: Margate Festival Choir

 The Choir performed regularly during the next few years with most concerts taking place at Margate Congregational Church.
 In 1955, the Choir took part in the International Eisteddfod in Llangollen, and in the following year members undertook a short tour to Germany.
 During the 1950’s and the early 1960’s, the Choir performed at the Purcell Room, featured in several radio broadcasts and took part in the ‘Top Town’ and ‘Let the People Sing’ television series.

 The choir in the 1970s and 1980s

-Other recent highlights have been Mozart Great Mass in C Minor, Bach St Matthew Passion, Mozart Requiem and Mendelssohn Elijah.
-Perhaps the crowning glory of all was a joint concert with Sutton Valence Choral Society, of the Verdi Requiem in Canterbury Cathedral in October 2013 – although our recent 70th anniversary performance of Handel’s Messiah was rather special, too.
+Other recent highlights have been Bach Matthew Passion and Mendelssohn Elijah.
+Perhaps the crowning glory was a joint concert with Sutton Valence Choral Society, of the Verdi Requiem in Canterbury Cathedral in October 2013 , although our 70th anniversary performance of Handel’s Messiah and 2018’s Israel in Egypt with the Seventy Chamber Choir were rather special, too.